-As of December 31, 2023, the aggregated carrying amount of the Group's investment in Zhuhe Investment Co., Ltd. amounted to NT\$19,817 thousand.
-The summarized financial information for the share of associates of the Group is as follows:
+As of December 31, 2024 and 2023, the aggregated carrying amount of the Group's investment in Zhuhe Investment Co., Ltd. amounted to NT\$19,751 thousand and NT\$19,817 thousand.
+The summarized financial information for the share associates of the Group is as follows:

-For the year ended
+For the year ended December 31

-December 31, 2023
+2024 2023

-Profit (loss) from continuing operations \$(183)
+Profit (loss) from continuing operations \$(89) \$(183)

-Other comprehensive income (post-tax) -
+Other comprehensive income (post-tax)

-Total comprehensive loss \$(183)
+Total comprehensive loss \$(89) \$(183)

-B. As of December 31, 2023, the investments accounted for using the equity method amounted to NT\$19,817 thousand.
-The share of profit or loss of associates and joint ventures accounted for using the equity method amounted to NT\$(183) thousand, and our audit results are based solely on the reports of the other independent auditors.

-The associates and jointly controlled entities had no contingent liabilities or capital commitments and investments in associates and jointly controlled entities were not pledged.
+- B. As of December 31, 2023, the investments accounted for using the equity method amounted to NT\$19,817 thousand.
+The share of profit or loss of associates and joint ventures accounted for using the equity method amounted to NT\$(183) thousand for the year ended December 31, 2023.
+The share of other comprehensive income of associates and joint ventures accounted for using the equity method amounted to NT\$0 thousand .This is based on the audit reports of the other independent. - C. The associates and jointly controlled entities had no contingent liabilities or capital commitments and they were not pledged.